-Keith Deltano is an award winning teacher, reading tutor, educational comedian and curriculum creator.
+Keith Deltano is an award winning teacher, online reading tutor, educational comedian and curriculum creator.
 But it didn’t start out that way.
 He was retained in third grade because he was unable to read and was diagnosed with Dyslexia, ADHD and APD (Audio Processing Disorder).
 He did not fit in and was bullied as a result of being unable to do the simplest tasks, like work the combination on his school locker or recite the months of the year.

 Keith had some wonderful teachers in Connecticut, but at that time they did not have the medicines and teaching techniques they have now to deal with students with severe learning disabilities.

 “Keith’s in home parent coaching changed Cameron’s life and enabled us to be calmer and more in control parents.
 He taught us how to work with our son and how to guide him to academic and social success”

 Keith eventually did learn to read and make his way to high school graduation.
 He joined the Army and things started to turn around.
 He enjoyed being an airborne military police officer and the structure of military life helped him tremendously.
 Keith began, quite to his astonishment, to win academic awards as well as awards for his general mission accomplishment.
 Keith discovered he was a kinesthetic learner and that he had to do to learn.
 Keith realized that he was smart, just hyper and distractible.
 He began developing coping skills to help him function in the military and life in general.
 He still uses those coping skills today.
 Keith got the crazy idea to get out of the Army, go to college, get his teaching degree, and help students that were struggling and hurting as he had.